-- Using unusual accent elements like tools, Mason jars and baskets
+- Using unusual accent elements like tools, Mason jars, and baskets

 - Weathered wood and wood-look flooring

-- Aprons sinks
+- Aprons sink

 - “Shiplap” walls – note, shiplap has become a misused generic term for any time narrow boards are fastened to the wall and it is going out of fashion.